NotTacoz/jacaranda/content/amob/what is an amob.md

 ---
-title: what is an amob?
+title: what is an amob
 tags:
   - amob
 date: 2023-11-16